P7h/FutureLearn__FP_in_Haskell/Haskell_Learning_Resources.md

 * GetContented &raquo; [Happy Learn Haskell](http://www.happylearnhaskelltutorial.com/).
 Available for free to read online.
 * Mark Watson &raquo; [Haskell Tutorial and Cookbook](https://leanpub.com/haskell-cookbook/).
 Available for free to read online.

-If you like a "Head First" series kinda book, please check the below book for an entertaining take on Haskell.
+If you like a "Head First" series kinda book, please check the below book for an entertaining take on Haskell.<br>
 * Miran Lipovača &raquo; [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/).
 Available for free to read online.

 ------